Classification Strength of Polish Groups: Involving $S_\infty$: A weakening of disjoint amalgamation

-The natural question: is the converse to Proposition \ref{prop:bfkl} true?
-Evidently not, as one could consider the case where $\mcF$ is the class of finite equivalence relations where each equivalence class has at most two elements, and $\preceq_{\mcF}$ is the usual substructure relation.
-This does not satisfy disjoint amalgamation for trivial reasons, however its automorphism group involves $S_\infty$ as all of the pairs can be permuted arbitrarily.
+It's natural to ask if the converse to Proposition \ref{prop:bfkl} is true.
+Evidently it is not, as one could again consider the case where $\mcF$ is the class of finite partial matchings.
+This does not satisfy disjoint amalgamation as every vertex must be matched to at most one other, however its automorphism group involves $S_\infty$ as all of the pairs can be permuted arbitrarily.

-One could consider the ``fix" of only considering the class of substructures of $\mcM$ which are definably-closed.
-This may require us in general to consider classes of infinite structures, and indeed there exists a Fra\"{i}ss\'{e} theory of ``finitely-generated" structures which would be useful if we were to consider substructures of $\mcM$ which are the definable closures of finite sets.
-One would need to devise the appropriate notion of the disjoint amalgamation property in this context, but this seems to be a reasonable approach.
+Without disjoint amalgamation, we can't assume that the ``colored'' finite partial matchings $\mcF_c$ has the amalgamation property.
+However, it's clear what the limit of $\mcF_c$ should be when $\mcF$ is the finite partial matchings.
+It should be the countably-infinite perfect matching where every pair of colors (not necessarily distinct) appears infinitely-many times among the matched pairs of vertices.
+One could produce this limit using a weakening of Fra\"{i}ss\'{e} theory where the amalgamation property is replaced by the \emph{weak amalgamation property}.
+The class of colored finite partial matchings $\mcF_c$ satisfies weak amalgamation, which says that for every $\mcC \in \mcF_c$ there is some $\mcC' \in \mcF_c$ with $\mcC \prec_{\mcL} \mcC'$ such that for every $\mcA, \mcB \in \mcF_c$ with $\mcC' \preceq_\mcL \mcA$ and $\mcC' \preceq_\mcL \mcB$ there is some $\mcA' \isom_{C'} \mcA$ and $\mcD \in \mcF_c$ with $\mcA', \mcB \preceq_\mcL \mcD$.
+The idea is if $\mcC \in \mcF_c$ then let $\mcC'$ be a superstructure which gives every vertex a match.

-This does not, however, produce a necessary condition.
-One could just as well take the random graph and replace every vertex with some much more complicated structure which is not finitely-generated.
-The automorphism group of the resulting structure would still involve $S_\infty$, but would not satisfy any reasonable notion of disjoint amalgamation relative to definable closure.
-The realization, then, is that we need to work with some notion of closure which is weaker (coarser) than definable closure.
+In other words, for this choice of $\mcF$ the amalgamation property works for structures that are definably-closed, or in a slightly different wording, closed with respect to definable closure.
+However we come across two problems.
+The first is that in the more general situation, the definable closure may be infinite.
+This might not be much of a hindrance, since Fra\"{i}ss\'{e} theory was developed in the broader context of ``finitely-generated'' structures.
+However the more serious issue is that we will need to restrict the amalgamation property with a closure that is coarser than definable closure.